Empire: Classical period

+The Roman Catholic Church, founded in the early Imperial Period, spread across Europe, first by the activities of Christian evangelists, and later by official imperial promulgation.
 The legal systems of France and its former colonies are strongly influenced by Roman law.
 Similarly, the United States was founded on a model inspired by the Roman Republic, with upper and lower legislative assemblies, and executive power vested in a single individual, the president.
 The president, as "commander-in-chief" of the armed forces, reflects the ancient Roman titles imperator princeps.
-The Roman Catholic Church, founded in the early Imperial Period, spread across Europe, first by the activities of Christian evangelists, and later by official imperial promulgation.
+Since 2002, all the world is divided between US "commands" literally reflecting Roman imperia.